Costain Group: 20th century

-After the First World War, Costain began to develop housing estates in Liverpool on its own account, primarily to offer continuity of employment to its workforce.
+Following the First World War, Costain began to develop housing estates in Liverpool on its own account, primarily to offer continuity of employment to its workforce.
 With housing sites in Liverpool in short supply, Richard Costain sent his son William down to London to find new sites.
 He purchased the Walton Heath Land Company, and in 1923, the separate business of Richard Costain & Sons was formed.

 Several executive estates in the Croydon area were developed in the middle of the 1920s.
 In 1929, William died: the other two brothers remained in Liverpool and William’s son, Richard Rylandes Costain, was sent to run the London company.
 Under him, Richard Costain & Sons expanded its housing building large estates all around London, the largest being a site for 7,500 homes in South Hornchurch, started in 1934.
 Perhaps the best known development of all was Dolphin Square, which was completed in 1937.

-In 1933, the London based Richard Costain was floated on the London Stock Exchange; the Liverpool business was not part of the flotation.
+During 1933, Richard Costain (the London-based business) was floated on the London Stock Exchange; the Liverpool business was not part of the flotation.
 By then, Costain had completed over 4,000 houses in the London area, some at prices up to £4,000.
 Costain continued to expand its private housebuilding and it was described as "one of the largest speculative housebuilders and estate developers in this country before the war."

-Following the flotation, Costain moved into civil engineering and worked first on the Trans-Iranian Railway and then at Abadan, Iran for BP.
+Following the flotation, Costain moved into civil engineering.
+One such early undertaking in this area was on the Trans-Iranian Railway and then at Abadan, Iran for BP.
 Losses on the railway, on Beckton sewage works and the costs of Dolphin Square caused financial problems, and Costain had to look for alternative funds when Barclays withdrew its overdraft facilities.
+By 1939 the company was on Heath Drive in Tadworth in Surrey, when Arthur Costain was the chairman.

-The Second World War saw Costain carrying out extensive military work including airfields and ordnance factories, and it was one of the contractors who built the Mulberry harbour units.
-Some small estate development was undertaken, but it was not until the acquisition of Nottingham's Rostance Group in 1962 that private housebuilding resumed on any scale.
+Throughout the Second World War, Costain undertook extensive military work, including the construction of Royal Ordnance Factories and airfields.
+One particular highlight of its wartime activities was serving as one of the contractors who built the Mulberry harbour units.

+Sir Richard Rylandes Costain CBE (20 November 1902 - 26 March 1966) was chairman in the 1950s, the grandson of the founder.

-Helped also by the acquisition of the Blackpool firm of R Fielding in 1969, Costain was building around 1,000 houses a year by the beginning of the 1970s.
-The substantially increased revenues that accrued to the oil producing states led to a construction boom in the middle east in the 1970s.
+In the immediate post-war years, only small estate development was undertaken by the firm; it was not until the acquisition of Nottingham-based Rostance Group in 1962 that private housebuilding resumed on any scale.
+Further bolstered by the acquisition of the Blackpool firm R Fielding in 1969, Costain was building around 1,000 houses per year by the beginning of the 1970s.
+The substantially increased revenues that accrued to the oil producing states led to a construction boom in the Middle East during the 1970s.
 Costain was a major beneficiary, particularly in the Emirates, and within a decade profits increased from little more than £1m a year to £47m.

+In the 1960s, A. P. Costain became chairman, with Sir Robert Taylor as chief executive.